Policies & Funding Sources

 - Recipients of financial aid must meet the College's academic standards and the College's policy on satisfactory academic progress in order to remain eligible.
 Failure to do so may result in the loss of financial aid.

 - The final responsibility for awarding financial aid rests with the College and the University, following an analysis of each financial aid applicant's economic circumstances as documented by the applicant and the applicant's family.

 - Questions about a financial aid award should be discussed with the Director of Student Financial Planning.
-If a satisfactory resolution is not reached, an appeal may be made through the Assistant Dean for Learning and Instruction.
+If a satisfactory resolution is not reached, an appeal may be made through the Assistant Dean for Students and Instruction.

 - Scholarship award recipients are expected to send letters of acknowledgment to donors.
 Compliance with this policy will affect eligibility for future gift aid.

 Sources of Funding